adwitiyap/PeachTreeBank/README.md

 # PeachTree Bank

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project has been developed using Angular 9 and NGRX 8.
+It is based on store-based architecture and makes use of smart & dumb component philosophy.

-## Install Dependencies
+## Installing Dependencies

 Run `npm install` to install all required dependencies